janihet9001-blip/Hand-Effect-OpenCV/README.md

 - **Camera distance:** 60–90cm from hands is ideal.
 - **Contrast:** Wear dark clothes so the hand detection stays clean.
-- **Rehearse transitions:** The shockwave triggers on every open/close change — rehearse so your transitions land on musical cues.
+- **Rehearse transitions:** The shockwave triggers on every open/close change —

 ---